Skip to main content

 Why is VTrans posting these weight limits now?

-VTrans must come into compliance with guidance from the Federal Highway Administration (FHWA) in pursuant with the federal FAST Act of 2015.
-The goal is safety.
-Some bridges in the State highway system were designed at a time when trucks were smaller and lighter.
-Now, with emergency vehicles larger and heavier than in the past, the weight-bearing capacity of some bridges was not designed to accommodate these vehicles.
+The State of Vermont, including Municipalities, must come into compliance with guidance from the Federal Highway Administration (FHWA) in pursuant with the federal FAST Act of 2015.
+This is to ensure safety since some older bridges were designed for smaller and lighter vehicles, and emergency vehicles today are larger and heavier.

-Will these new bridge weight limit postings affect emergency services response times?
+Will these bridge weight limit postings affect emergency services response times?